-The Structured Observation form has been designed to facilitate communication and feedback among triad members, to provide initial and ongoing focus on the performance benchmarks that will be assessed during the midterm and final conference, and to identify teacher candidate strengths and weaknesses early in the experience.
+The Student Teaching Evaluation Instrument (STEI) has been designed to facilitate communication and feedback among triad members, to provide initial and ongoing focus on the performance benchmarks that will be assessed during the midterm and final conference, and to identify teacher candidate strengths and weaknesses early in the experience.

 University supervisors will travel to the schools in which their student teachers have been placed.
 They observe lessons and write formal observation reports that form the basis for their assessments of the teaching performances of the candidates.
-The candidate must provide an appropriate lesson plan in the appropriate format and containing content.
+The candidate must provide a lesson plan in the appropriate format, and containing correct content.
 University supervisors observe at least four times - twice before the mid-term date and twice in the second half of the student teaching semester.
 Following an evaluated lesson, the university supervisor meets with the candidate to provide feedback on the lesson.
 It is important to include the cooperating teacher in this meeting if possible.
-However, it is not always possible for the cooperating teacher to attend.
-University supervisors welcome all input from cooperating teachers.
+However, it is not always possible for the cooperating teachers.